 Floating piston valves, as used in NASA, have several applications.
-The valves have a very unique construction.
-Composed without an actuator and designed with less parts, floating piston valves require less maintenance, reducing their size and cost.
-Newer models of the floating piston are of higher quality, addressing pre-existing issues from previous designs.
+Also, the valves have a very unique construction.
+In addition, they are composed without an actuator and designed with fewer parts.
+They are floating piston valves that require less maintenance, reducing their size and cost.
+Furthermore, the newer models of the floating piston are of higher quality, addressing pre-existing issues from previous designs.

-A floating piston valves consist of a solid piston pressed against a stationary, solid seat that is suspended in a medium in order for it to control the flow stream and seal the valve.
-Whether the valve is open or closed, floating pistons are specifically designed to remain balanced within a flow stream.
-The only force used on a piston is that which the operator chooses to input.
-Because of the requirement to use this valve manually, there is the eliminated factor of an actuator and in its place is one to two solenoid valves.
+Floating Piston Valves consist of a solid piston pressed against a stationary, solid seat that is suspended in a medium.
+This is used to control the flow stream and seal the valve.
+Also, whether the valve is open or closed, floating pistons are specifically designed to remain balanced within a flow stream.
+In addition, the only force used on a piston is that which the operator chooses to input.
+Also, because of the requirement to use this valve manually, there is the eliminated factor of an actuator and in its place are one to two solenoid valves.

-The floating piston is a rather simplistic valve, composed of only five parts, with its seals manufactured to be well-protected by design.
-The pistons simple design makes it a durable option for high pressures, soft or hard metal seats, while increasing the valve’s reliability and seat life.
-Furthermore by eliminating the actuator, the valve’s dependability and lifespan are greatly improved.
-Its structure is specifically manufactured to ensure that fluid pressures inside of the valve will remain balanced, giving the floating piston valves an increased lifespan.
+Piston Valves is a rather simplistic valve, composed of only five parts, with its seals manufactured to be well-protected by design.
+Also, the piston’s simple design makes it a durable option for pressures.
+It is also soft or hard metal seats while increasing the valve’s reliability and seat life.
+Furthermore, by eliminating the actuator, the valve’s dependability and lifespan are greatly improved.
+In addition, Its structure is specifically manufactured to ensure that fluid pressures inside the valve will remain balanced, giving the floating piston valves an increased lifespan.

 Applications of Floating Piston Valves

 The Valves have a wide variety of potential applications and are fairly versatile.
 Its simple design makes it reliable and easy to maintain.
 Some applications of piston valves include: